 In June 2014, the U.S. Court of Appeals for the 11th Circuit in Atlanta agreed to hear his challenge to the 1975 statute under which he is sentenced to LWOP.
 Tomlin filed his brief at the 11th Circuit on October 6, 2014, with the assistance of the Center.
 On July 16, 2015, the Eleventh Circuit vacated the district court's denial of the habeas corpus petition and remanded for further review of the LWOP challenge.

 With the assistance of the Center, Tomlin returned to the U.S. District Court for the Southern District of Alabama and pursued his habeas corpus claim.
 The district court denied his challenge on April 19, 2018 and denied reconsideration on February 4, 2019.
-The Center is now seeking certiorari from the United States Supreme Court.
+The Center sought certiorari from the United States Supreme Court and was denied on June 1, 2020.
+Following the publication of an article on Justice Sotamayor's criticisms of the 11th Circuit's review of prisoner appeals in the New York Times, the Center filed a petition for rehearing on June 26, 2020.
+The petition for rehearing was denied on August 3, 2020.